ashrcho/ChurnProject/README.md

 14) **Churn** - whether or not the customer churned in the 9-12 month period (1: churned, 0: remained)

 #### <ins>Problem Statement<ins>

+Retaining existing customers is more cost-effective than acquiring new ones.
+With this project my aim is to provide insights that help with customer retention efforts by:
+- Understanding churn drivers
+- Building a predictive model
+- Visualizing insights for business decisions

+### 📍 Exploratory Data Analysis (EDA)